Paul Swadley, age 9, is severely deaf, profoundly deaf, a condition he's had since birth.

 Currently, cued sppeech is used widely in Australia, but sporadically in the United States.
 In the Washington area, between 30 and 40 deaf children have learned cued speech over the past decade, Cornett estimates, but it was not until the fall of 1973 that the system was put into formal use at the National Child Research Center.

 Last fall, three children from that program entered public schools in the Washington area; Paul Swadley to Fairfax; Tommie Wells, reading two years above grade level in Prince George's County, and Tiri Scott to Montgomery County.

 Of the three, Paul's program in Fairfax makes the most extensive use of cued speech.
 In Montgomery, Tiri's parents are negotiating for a cued speech program under a new federal law that gives parents of handicapped children increased power to determine what kinds of educational programs will be offered to their children.

-Teachers sides in Tommie's school, Skyline Elementary, have learned cued speech and he's using it in a limited way there.
+Teachers aides in Tommie's school, Skyline Elementary, have learned cued speech and he's using it in a limited way there.

 At Beech Tree Elementary School in Fairfax, teacher Rosemary Davis decided during the summer that she would like to have Paul in her class and she went to Gallaudet on her own to learn cued speech.

 "I had never known any deaf people," she said," but this just tugged at my heart.
 I knew that boy belonged in here with the neighborhood children.
 I had been teaching for 20 years and I hadn't accepted a new challenge in a long time.
 I wasn't sure I could do it, but I knew I wanted him in my class."

 As Davis began the school year, cuing to Paul as she addressed the class, other children soon began imitating her.
 After a few weeks, she had a cued speech teacher from Gallaudet out to teach cued speech to the class and by Christmas a half dozen of Paul's classmates had learned cued speech well enough to communicate with Paul.